 My first reaction to this writer is "Hey, your animals are a part of your family.
 Why would you begrudge them a dime?" and then I read on.
 The key to good health in animals is keeping them healthy.
 Just like people, they need a fresh, well balanced, healthy diet.
 The better the diet, the less the bills.
 Feeding a generic dog food is the first thing this writer should stop.
 First of all, they are full of fillers such as corn and other nasty things that the dogs don't digest.
 Most of the "cheap" dog food ends up excreted into the yard.

 This person should either invest in a higher quality dog food where the first ingredient is chicken, lamb, or beef, or look into making their own dog food.
 I make my own dog food and my dog thrives with (so far) nary a health problem.
 It isn't that expensive either.
-I made enough food for a month using a $5 "chub" of ground beef, about $2 worth of fresh vegetables, $1 worth of organ meat, $.25 worth of eggs, and probably another $1 worth of vitamins/supplements.
-That's less than $10 for one month!
 Since there aren't "fillers" the dogs don't need to eat as much.
-Add to that maybe $5-10 a month of fresh bones (which will cut down on teeth cleaning) and you're feeding a dog a healthy diet that will maintain his good health for less than $25 a month.
+Add to that maybe $5-10 a month of fresh bones (which will cut down on teeth cleaning) and you're feeding a dog a healthy diet that will maintain his good health.

 In our community, the Humane Society offers vaccinations for pets every month or so.
 Different vets from around our area donate their time in an effort to offer affordable care to pet owners.
-The savings isn't so much in the vaccinations (although there is some), but in the lack of charge for the office visit (in our area around $30).
+The savings isn't so much in the vaccinations (although there is some), but in the lack of charge for the office visit.
 So it does help somewhat.

 Sally in Grand Junction, Colorado